message-manager-discord/bot/README.md

 ### Planned

 - Add support for the shift click message ids `(<channelid>-<messageid>)`
-- Add web dashboard for managing messages and settings
 - Add ticketing / mod mail function

 ### In the works

-None right now
+- Add web dashboard for managing messages and settings

 ## Docs